karakays/lfcs/README.md

 * rpm in RedHat family
 * dpkg in Debian family

 2. high-level: High-level PMs are based on the low-level PMs.
-They handle dependency management and automatic dependency resolving, i.e. downloading/installing/removing of dependencies when needed.
+They handle dependency management, automatic dependency resolving and accesses external software repositories i.e. downloading/installing/removing of dependencies when needed.
 * yum (RHEL, CentOS), dnf (Fedora) and zypper (SUSE) in RedHat family
-* apt and apt-cache in Debian family
+* apt suite in Debian family

 ### Chapter VII. dpkg